Notice about Coronavirus, March 2021

 During this time, our priority is the safety and wellbeing of our clients and their families, particularly those most at risk, as well as our staff and volunteers.
 Our services team have created some updated information about support available from both Refugee Resource and our partner charity Asylum Welcome here.
 You will also find information in other languages and other helpful links on our Resources page.

-NEW: The Oxfordshire Clinical Commissioning Group (OCCG) have provided a FAQ document about the COVID-19 vaccine, including common concerns such as safety, priority and other practical questions.
+The Oxfordshire Clinical Commissioning Group (OCCG) have provided a FAQ document about the COVID-19 vaccine, including common concerns such as safety, priority and other practical questions.

 What we do